You’re on Safari 13 or older, which isn’t supported by ReelCrafter—sorry! Please try a different browser.

 Biography

-JB has scored dozens of features, series and video games in all genres, including the Lifetime biopic Clarke Sisters: The First Ladies of Gospel, the Toni Braxton-led drama, Faith Under Fire, the Sundance selection Leimert Park produced by Charles King (Mudbound), the BET+ original series Boomerang, and additional music for the Epix series Godfather of Harlem starring Forest Whitaker and the award winning game Call of Duty WWII.
-JB’s scores have echoed at Cannes, the Warsaw Film Festival, Pan African Film Festival, and the American Black Film Festival, as well as at home on Netflix, CNN, HBO, BET, Lifetime, NBC, Showtime, Netflix, PBS and Disney XD.
+In addition to these projects, Jongnic has engaged in collaborations with renowned artists NAS, Erykah Badu, and Tobe Nwigwe, spanning songwriting, fashion shows, and ballets.
+JB has scored dozens of features, series and video games in all genres, including the Lifetime biopic Clarke Sisters: The First Ladies of Gospel, the Toni Braxton-led drama, Faith Under Fire, the Sundance selection Leimert Park produced by Charles King (Mudbound), the BET+ original series Boomerang, Arkain Austin’s vampire first person shooter Redfall and additional music for the Epix series Godfather of Harlem starring Forest Whitaker and the award winning game Call of Duty WWII.

 Brooklyn born, JB learned the piano and soaked up his gospel and jazz surroundings.
 He studied music at Yale and later found himself at the heart of the tech industry as a software developer and entrepreneur after selling his startup to HP.
 He thrived there for several years, but eventually decided to pursue his deeper passion and jumped head-first into the film scoring program at USC and the Sundance Film Music Lab.
 He apprenticed as a programmer for numerous A-list Hollywood composers before breaking out on his own.